Interactive Timeline for Sexual Harassment Claims

 Some employees choose to report harassment internally, but reporting to HR or management is not always legally required before taking other action under NYC law.

-No. NYC law does not require internal reporting before filing an external complaint.
+No. NYC law does not require internal reporting before filing an external complaint or pursuing a sexual harassment lawsuit.

 You may still report internally or choose an external option instead.